av1v3k/learn_flutter/README.md

 - added setState inside a function addtransaction() in COntainer file to add new transaction state.
 - trigger by passing fn ref to transaction input file.

+How to bring scrollable View?
+- Wrap the 'body' section of the Scaffold to SingleChildScrollView()